-Here's how you and your employees can sort through the jargon to figure out what care is available to you, and how your insurance covers COVID-related services.
+Here's how you and your employees can sift through the jargon to figure out what care is available to you, and how your insurance covers COVID-related services.

 If you're a startup founder or a small business owner, you're probably wondering how to protect yourself and your employees in the face of coronavirus.
 Knowing your benefits and where to get care ahead of time can keep you calm in an emergency.
 Once you have an insurance plan, here's how you and your employees can sort through the jargon to figure out what care is available to you.

 Many carriers are currently being flexible with coverage start dates due to coronavirus.
 Even if you miss the mid-month enrollment deadline, you may still be able to get coverage quickly.
 If you're considering covering yourself and your employees, Savvy can help.
 It only takes 5 minutes for employers unlike signing up for most group health plans, and you can even provide some coverage for part time employees.

 Many insurance plans give you access to virtual doctors.
 Call your insurance help line to see which services and providers they cover, how to access them, and how much it costs.
 Even if you didn't see telemedicine mentioned when you signed up for your health plan, you may still have access to telemedicine services.
 Some insurance companies have their own telemedicine service (like Oscar) and others contract with a third party, so it's a good idea to find out where to go before you need it.